pikatchu/closedsource/book/0650-angelo2.md

 Sebastian stepped out of the car, stretching his arms as he looked around.

 Angelo squinted at him for a moment, his expression unreadable.
 Then his eyes widened slightly in recognition.
 “Sebastian!
-I didn’t recognize you without the Catonian robe.”
+I didn't recognize you without the Catonian robe.”
 He gave him a once-over and smirked.
 “You finally decided to join the rest of us out in the wild?”

 Sebastian chuckled.
 “Something like that.”